-Do you know anyone with the perfectionist personality?
+Do you know anyone with a perfectionist personality?
 Well, you might recognize them from their unique behavior.

 Those who have a perfectionist personality don’t necessarily have a positive view of themselves.
-Of course, this depends on whether were speaking of adaptive or maladaptive perfectionism, which are two different forms of the behavior.
+Of course, this depends on whether we are speaking of adaptive or maladaptive perfectionism, which are two different forms of behavior.

 While some are good at holding perfected standards, many are not.
 On the contrary, many of them think rather low of their performance and achievements, which seems odd.
 You see, the perfectionists often do really well in school, work or sports, but at some point, they bow out.
 Why does this happen?